snowynguyen/ICPC-notebook/README.md

 Generating / compiling team notebook
 ========================
 The included Python scripts can generate the notebook in PDF or HTML format.
-Both scripts read the contents of the notebook from `contents.txt`.
+Both scripts read the contents of the notebook from `contents.tsv`.

 Prerequisites
 -----------